 A popular hiding place for old coins, especially silver dollars was inside old cast iron pipes.

 Older homes had cast iron pipes.
 Some still have the old pipe system.
-People would cap off the end of a section of pipe that was no longer used, then stuff their coins or paper dollars into that section, at the opposite end, and then cap that end.
-Be sure to look for these pipe sections, especially if you live in an older home that has new plumbing.
-The cellar areas are the most popular places for capped off piping.
+People would cap off the end of a section of pipe that was no longer used, then stuff their coins or paper dollars into that section.
+At the opposite end, they would add another screw cap.
+Be sure to look for these pipe sections.

 Beneath the Floor